wallarm/product-documentation/docs/ja/updating-migrating/native-node/node-artifact-versions.md

 ## Helm chart

-The Helm chart for the native node is used for self-hosted node deployments with the [MuleSoft](../../installation/connectors/mulesoft.md), [CloudFront](../../installation/connectors/aws-lambda.md), [Cloudflare](../../installation/connectors/cloudflare.md), [Kong API Gateway](../../installation/connectors/kong-api-gateway.md), and [Istio](../../installation/connectors/istio.md) connectors.
+The Helm chart for the Native Node is used for self-hosted node deployments with the [MuleSoft](../../installation/connectors/mulesoft.md), [CloudFront](../../installation/connectors/aws-lambda.md), [Cloudflare](../../installation/connectors/cloudflare.md), [Kong API Gateway](../../installation/connectors/kong-api-gateway.md), and [Istio](../../installation/connectors/istio.md) connectors.

 [How to upgrade](helm-chart.md)